‘SNF’: Saints take on Buccaneers, Tom Brady

 The Saints then tapped Taysom Hill for the starting role.
 Hill had a rough start in Week 13, with a finger injury and loss to the Dallas Cowboys, but Week 14 ended with a win against the Jets.
 In that game, Hill and running back Alvin Kamara began a solid rapport, and the pair’s running game made the difference in the outcome.
 As Hill’s finger continues to mend, a repeat performance with Kamara could be an upset for the Bucs.

-Watch “Sunday Night Football” starting at 7 p.m. on NBC4 or stream it live at NBCSports.com/Live.
+Watch “Sunday Night Football” starting at 7 p.m. on KSN or stream it live at NBCSports.com/Live.